Economic Models: Aggregate Supply and Aggregate Demand

 Example: $100 / (1 − 0.5) = $200

 So, the multiplier is 2, because an initial $100 purchase yields a $200 increase in aggregate demand.
 The multiplier effect is not constant.
 If the economy is below its equilibrium, then the SRAS curve will be relatively flat, which will yield a higher multiplier, because economic output can increase without substantially increasing aggregate price levels.
-If economic output is above its equilibrium position, then the SRAS curve will move sharply upward into a vertical position, where the multiplier effect will be much smaller or nonexistent, because the aggregate price level will increase sharply even with small increases in economic output, as the economy strains its resources to increase output.
+If economic output exceeds its equilibrium position, then the SRAS curve will move sharply upward into a vertical position, where the multiplier effect will be much smaller or nonexistent, because the aggregate price level will increase sharply even with small increases in economic output, as the economy strains its resources to increase output.

 AD-AS Economic Model

 The 3 main endogenous variables in most macroeconomic models is the real interest rate (r), economic output (Y), and aggregate price levels (P).
-An important macroeconomic model is the Aggregate Demand-Aggregate Supply Model, otherwise known as the AD-AS model.
+An important macroeconomic model is the Aggregate Demand-Aggregate Supply Model, aka the AD-AS model.
 The 2 main exogenous variables in the AD-AS model are aggregate demand and aggregate supply.
 The AD-AS model charts economic output and price levels with changes in aggregate demand or aggregate supply.
 For instance, if aggregate demand changes, then the AD-AS model will attempt to predict price levels and economic output changes in response, but the model does not explain why the change in aggregate demand occurred, only the consequence of the occurrence.

 Aggregate supply and demand differs from the supply and demand experienced by a firm.
 Microeconomic supply depends on relative price, with other things being equal.
 Aggregate supply reflects aggregate price levels, which is the overall level of prices in the economy.